gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 Then, scale the values in the generic covariance matrix to reflect the observation uncertainties and take a peek.

-And there you have it, off-diagonal elements are no longer zero and show greater correlation between uncertainties of observation which happen closer together (it looks a bit wonky because parameter names are not ordered acording to time).
+And there you have it, off-diagonal elements are no longer zero and show greater correlation between uncertainties of observation which happen closer together.

 ```python